 - Special Project Volunteers assist staff completing special projects or events,

 - Short Term Volunteers (3 months or less) are those seeking to fulfill volunteer requirements for school or other organizations and must be required to serve a minimum of 15 hours, and

-- Youth Programs and Special Projects are volunteer opportunities especially for youths between the ages of 11 and 15.
+- Youth Programs and Special Projects are volunteer opportunities for youths between the ages of 11 and 15.
 These are the only opportunities available for volunters under the age of 16.

 Please note: The Palatine Public Library District is unable to accept court-ordered or court-supervised community service.

-Branch Volunteers – There are currently two volunteer opportunities at our North Hoffman Branch - Monday from 4-6 and Tuesdays from 4-6 or 4:30 -6:30.
+Branch Volunteer – Assist at the North Hoffman Branch on Mondays from 4:00 p.m. – 6:00 p.m.
 The Branch Volunteer shelves books, shelf-reads to ensure books are in proper order and assists staff as needed.
 The North Hoffman Branch is located in the Willow Recreation Center, 3600 Lexington Drive, Hoffman Estates, IL.
-Please indicate on your application which day is preferred.
+Short Term volunteers may apply for this opportunity.

 Special Project Volunteers:

 Curbside Book Donation Volunteer - Help the Friends of the Library the last Saturday of the month from 9:00 a.m. - 12:00 noon.
 The Curbside Book Donation Volunteer removes donated materials from cars, stacks them on carts, and moves them into the Library for sorting and storage.
 Must be available the last Saturday of the month.
 This opportunity requires reaching, bending, squatting, and lifting boxes weighing 10 pounds or more.

 Please see the Circulation, Branch, and New Fiction Volunteer opportunities listed above.